 And this free video will show you exactly everything you need to do to get started.
 Click here to watch it now.

 EAs are unrestricted as to which taxpayers they can represent, what type of tax matters they can handle, and which IRS offices they can appear to represent their clients.
 As such, this is the highest credential the IRS can award.

-To be an EA, you need to have your PTIN, pass the Special Enrollment Examination (SEE), apply for enrolment, and pass a suitability and criminal background check.
+To be an EA, you need to have your PTIN, pass the Special Enrollment Examination (SEE), apply for enrolment, and pass suitability and criminal background checks.

 4. Comply with your state’s licensing requirements.